Just as you did it unto the least of these who are members of my family, you did it to me.

 — Matthew 25:40

-Hurricanes, tsunamis and devastating fires may be short-lived, but their effects on human life and property last, most likely, many years.
-Out of love for Christ and all people, American Baptists minister to those who struggle to rebuild lives after a disaster.
+Hurricanes, tsunamis and devastating fires may be short-lived, but their effects on human life and property linger for many years.
+Out of love for Christ and all people, American Baptists minister to those who struggle to rebuild lives after disaster.

-Thanks to funds contributed to the One Great Hour of Sharing (OGHS) Offering, American Baptist Home Mission Societies’ office of Direct Human Services provides financial assistance in every region of the United States in the name of American Baptist Churches USA.
+Thanks to funds contributed to the One Great Hour of Sharing Offering, American Baptist Home Mission Societies’ (ABHMS) Disaster-response Ministries provides financial assistance in every region of the United States in the name of American Baptist Churches USA.
 This financial assistance meets immediate needs of disaster victims—for food, shelter, clothing and medical care.

 Funds support ongoing, long-term recovery work as well.
 In cooperation with other people of faith, ABHMS works closely with the Emergency Response Program of Church World Service (CWS) to develop a comprehensive ministry of healing and recovery.